kubevirt/containerized-data-importer/README.md

 For an in depth look at the system and workflow, see the [Design](/doc/design.md#design) documentation.

+### Versions

+CDI follows the common semantic version scheme defined at semver.org in the "vMajor.Minor.Patch" pattern.
+These are defined as:

+- Major: API or other changes that will break existing CDI deployments.
+These changes are expected to require users to alter the way they interact with CDI.
+Major versions are released at the end a development cycle (every 2 weeks) in leiu of a Minor version.

+- Minor: Backwards compatible changes within the current Major version.
+These changes represent the products of a 2 week developement cycle and contain bug fixes and new features.
+By releasing merged work at the end of the cycle, users are able to closely track the project's progress and report issues or bugs soon after they are introduced.
+At the same time, it should be easy to roll back to the previous Minor version if the release blocks the user's workflow.

+- Patch: Mid development cycle critical bug fix.
+In the case that a Minor release has a bug that must be fixed for users before the next release cycle, a Patch may be published.
+Patches should be small in scope and only alter / introduce code related to the bug fix.

 ### Data Format

 The importer is capable of performing certain functions that streamline its use with Kubevirt.
 It automatically decompresses **gzip** and **xz** files, and un-tar's **tar** archives.
 Also, **qcow2** images are converted into a raw image files needed by Kubevirt, resulting in the final file being a simple _.img_ file.